-Enter Glenn Withey and Charles Price, owners of Withey Price Landscape and Design and two of the Pacific Northwest’s sharpest horticultural minds.
-Glenn and Charles have been gardening together for more than 30 years, during which time they’ve become incredibly in tune with the region’s plants and climate.
-If anyone can translate what our gardens are trying to tell us, they can.
+Owners of Withey Price Landscape and Design and two of the Pacific Northwest’s sharpest horticultural minds, Glenn Withey and Charles Price have been gardening together for more than 30 years.
+During that time they’ve become incredibly in tune with the region’s plants and climate.
+If anyone can translate what Seattle gardens are trying to tell us in response to a changing climate, they can.

 In the spirit of fair warning, Glenn and Charles take a brutally honest approach to horticulture, which is reflected by some “colorful” language in the forthcoming responses.